Chicago's New Sexual Harassment Training and Policy Requirements

 Since the new training requirements go into effect on July 1, 2022, employers will need to make sure their employees receive their first round of annual training by or before June 30, 2023.

 Harassment training can be difficult to get right, and, unfortunately, there are many forms of training that just aren’t effective at preventing harassment.
 In fact, the EEOC has noted that “much of the training done over the last 30 years has not worked as a prevention tool–it's been too focused on simply avoiding legal liability.”

-If you are interested in meeting Chicago’s new training requirements using Ethena’s modern training approach, schedule a demo and learn more here.
+If you are interested in meeting Chicago’s new sexual harassment training requirements using Ethena’s modern training approach, schedule a demo and learn more here.

 This communication does not constitute legal advice and is for general informational purposes only.
 The information in this communication may not be up-to-date, and nothing in this communication should be used as a substitute for advice from your attorneys or other professional advisors.
 Ethena does not assume any liability for reliance on the information provided herein.